stevenwright1243/generic-webdev-boilerplate/README.md

 # Web Design Template
-This is a new website template leveraging tools like NPM, Gulp, Sass, babel, a small css framework based off of flexbox, and sectioning off parts of the website on the server side with php
+This is a website template leveraging tools like NPM, Gulp, Sass, babel, a small css framework based off of flexbox, and sectioning off parts of the website on the server side with php

-#### Supports IE10+
+requires that gulp be globally installed with node/NPM via `npm install -g gulp`

+eslint and sass-lint can be used through atom packages https://github.com/AtomLinter/linter-eslint and https://atom.io/packages/linter-sass-lint using https://github.com/steelbrain/linter

+If not using atom, then these must be globally installed and ran through the node command line, unless there is a plugin for your code editor that supports them.

+### Run with command `gulp` in node terminal
+---

 ## Usage
 ### Sass